rominalodolo/UdemyOAuth2.0/README.md

 Sending data by making the browser redirect - Using the browser’s address bar to move data between two other pieces of software is using the front channel.

 ## Section 3: OAuth Clients
+The application thats getting and using access tokens to make API requests.

+Assignment 1:
+SIgn up at developer.okta.com then follow along with exercises

 ## Section 4: OAuth for Server-side applications